Zetosoft/ZetoEngine2D/README.md

 The Timer Engine class is responsible for creating and managing timers.
 It can be accessed through the `engine.timer` property.
 The following functions are available in the Timer Engine class.
 The Timer Engine is similar to the Solar2D timer engine.

  - **engine.timer.performWithDelay(delay, listener, iterations = 1)** Calls a function after a delay in milliseconds, returns a timer object.
-The listener function will receive the timer object as a `target` property
+The listener function will receive an event object with the timer object as a `target` property
  - **engine.timer.cancel(timer)** Cancels a timer created with performWithDelay

 ### Transition Engine